jckantor/ESTM60203/Syllabus.md

 Many logistical and production problems can be formulated and solved as linear programs.
 This unit will extend the skills learned in the earlier unit to several categories of operational problems that arise in business applications.
 The text used for this unit is the latest edition of a classic reference on the formulation of mathematical programs for practical applications.
 (See [here](http://www.statisticsviews.com/details/feature/4566481/Model-Building-in-Mathematical-Programming-published-in-fifth-edition.html) for background on the book and author).

 The unit will comprise two class sessions.
 In the first we will survey several broad categories of applications, including blending, transportation, and assignment problems, with [solved examples](http://jckantor.github.io/ESTM60203/).
 Working in teams, students will then formulate and solve a model for the DHL Supply Chain case study.
-The second class session will review student solutions, discuss alternative formulations, and analyze the solution for  insights about logistical operations.
+The second class session will review student solutions, discuss alternative formulations, and analyze the solutions for insights about logistical operations with multiple objectives.

 * Elements of modeling business decisions.
 * Mixing, assignment, transportation, flow, and other commons paradigm for business decisions.